webapp-builders/groundwork/README.md

   * After you have done `vagrant ssh`
   * Once you the terminal prompt change to `vagrant@vagrant..:~$`
-  * you are now navigating the terminal of the **_remote OS_**.
+  * You are now navigating the terminal of the **_remote OS_**.

 Now, in the remote OS, try to list all of your files and directories, by typing `ls`.<br>
 You will likely get *no results* (or only a file or two).
 You *will not* see a list of directories.<br>

 **Though you _did not see_ any directories, you CAN access the shared directory:<br>** Access the shared directory by typing `cd /vagrant`<br>
 This the default name given to your shared directory (specified at setup).

 You can think of your shared directory as a portal between two operating systems.
 That means that you can access your files from two locations: (1) in your virtual machines operating system, and (2) from your normal computer.

 *_(1) Accessing the file through your virtual operating system:_* <br>
 Once again, type `ls`.<br>
 Now, you **will see a list of directories** populated by the Groundwork project.

 *_(2) Access the files through your normal machine:_*<br>
 Go to the directory where you cloned Groundwork (from STEP FOUR)

 These are the **_exact same files_** accessible from two locations.
 If you edit them in one place, they are edited in the other.

 The Groundwork project has seeded you with these starter directories and files.<br>
 You can play with them by typing `cd /application/web` <br>
 (**This is the same as STEP EIGHT**)

 You are now in a rails directory.
 Go to STEP NINE.

 ---------------------------------